UPCGIT/DSRTC-Net/README.md

 ```bash
 python test.py
 ```
+The script:
+1. loads the selected `.mat` file;
+2. initializes the decoder with the provided endmember matrix `M1`;
+3. trains DSRTC-Net using SAD, RMSE, and DSE-Reg;
-The script automatically selects the corresponding training parameters, trains DSRTC-Net, estimates abundance maps and endmembers, and saves the outputs.
+4. estimates abundance maps and endmember spectra;
+5. reconstructs the HSI;
+6. saves figures, MATLAB arrays, and CSV metric summaries.

+## License
+This project is licensed under the **MIT License**.
+See the [LICENSE](LICENSE) file for details.
+Third-party datasets remain subject to their original licenses and terms of use and are not covered by the MIT License.

 ## Contact
 For questions about the code, please contact: